oleracea1/rockstarstorage3/README.md

 - Run `npm run dev` to start your local development-server.
 (Usually: `http://localhost:3000/`)

+## Using different environments (dev, preview, www)

+- Run `amplify env add` to add a new environment.
+- Run `amplify init`
+- Run `amplify push` to push the newly created environment

 ## Play

 - Have fun creating your own music database!